Brain activity and meditation: Neuroimaging

 Long-term meditation practitioners have also shown to have a higher tolerance for pain.
 This effect has been correlated to altered function and structure in somatosensory cortices and an increased ability to decouple regions in the brain associated with the cognitive appraisal of pain (anterior cingulate cortex and dorsolateral prefrontal cortex).

 The brain state changes found in meditators are almost exclusively found in higher-order executive and association cortices.
 This supports the notion that meditation increases self-regulation and attentiveness.
 Recent studies have also investigated how these changes may alter the functionality and connectivity of the default mode network, which is a hypothesized network of brain regions that are active when an individual is engaged in internal tasks such as daydreaming.
+Similar brain activity has also been found when people listen to music, especially live music that adjusts to the listener, which can activate areas linked to emotion and attention such as the amygdala and prefrontal cortex.

 Validity of findings

 In the meta-analysis performed by Fox et al., several sources of bias were indicated which bring into question the validity of meditation studies which use neuroimaging.
 Fox et al. suggests a publication bias may be leading to the over-reporting of significant results.
 Despite this, however, Fox et al. found "consistent differences in prefrontal cortex and body awareness regions" in "areas key to meta-awareness..., exteroceptive and interoceptive body awareness..., memory consolidation and reconsolidation..., self and emotion regulation..., and intra- and interhemispheric communication..." and that changes were significant with "moderate" global median effect size and "consistent and medium-sized brain structure differences."

 More research will be needed before any firm conclusions can be made.